cosmos/ethermint/docs/guides/truffle.md

 In this step we will create a simple counter contract.
 Feel free to skip this step if you already have your own compiled contract.

-Create a new directory to host the contracts and initialize it
+Create a new directory to host the contracts and initialize it.

 ```bash
 mkdir ethermint-truffle